Bubobubobubobubo/sardine/docs/tutorial.md

 ```

-## Crash
+## What about crashes?

-If you already know how to program, you know that 90% of your time is spent debugging code that doesn't work.
-Crashes will happen when you will play with **Sardine** but they are handled and taken care of so that the musical flow is never truly interrupted.
+If you already know how to program, you know that 90% of your time is usually spent debugging code that doesn't run.
+You will not be a better programmer when using **Sardine**.
+Crashes will happen too, but they are handled and taken care of so that the musical flow is never truly interrupted.
 If you write something wrong inside a **swimming function**, the following will happen:

 - if the function crashes and has never looped, it will not be recovered.
 - if the function is already running and has already looped, the last valid function will be rescheduled and the current error message will be printed so that you can debug.

 It means that once you start playing something, it will never stop until you want it to.
-You can train without the fear of crashes or weird interruptions.
+You can make music without fearing interruption because of a crash.
+Some mistakes might be harder than other to recover from but most of the time, you shouldn't really hear or feel any interruption in the musical flow.
+If that is the case, please report the bug along with a way to reproduce it easily.